UtkarshAlshi/Drum-kit/README.md

 # Drum-kit
-built using implementing html, css and javascript.
+built using html, css and javascript.